 The course provides the student with anatomical, physiological, and pathological knowledge of both the extracranial and intracranial cerebrovascular systems.
 Throughout the course, teaching will be provided on the management of different equipment, study protocols, patient management and interpretation of encounters that help the student to face the different facets of vascular sonographers within a real work environment.
-As part of the course, in addition to the hours of theory, the student will have dedicated hours of laboratory where they will be able to acquire the necessary skills to carry out the different protocols.
+As part of the course, in addition to the hours of theory, the student will have dedicated hours in laboratory where they will be able to acquire the necessary skills to carry out the different protocols.
 The course has 180 hours of external work where the student will carry out the activities assigned in the External Work Component.

-CARD 2240 PHARMACOLOGY AND CARDIAC 2 CREDITS 30 HOURS PROCEDURES 30 HOURS
+CARD 2240 PHARMACOLOGY AND CARDIAC

+PROCEDURES